MatthewMawby/SearchIndex/src/python/utils/README.md

 This class implements the data model & functions for parsing an input request into an input object for the write service.
 This class initializes and retrieves input information from the request.
+Use by calling parse_from_request(self, req) with a dictionary containing the write information.\

+### Kinesis

+This class is responsible for dispatching tasks to worker threads.
+This implementation wraps kinesis to post records to the stream provided at initialization.
+It also parses data from b64 strings back to python dictionaries.
+It contains the following functions:

+* dispatch_tasks(self, task_list)
+  * Given a list of WriteTaskModels, post a record for each task in the Kinesis stream
+  * Raises exception on failure
+* parse_tasks_from_record(self, records)
+  * Parse a list of tasks from Kinesis records

+### Stop Word Controller

+This class is responsible for interaction with the STOP_WORD table.
+It creates new stop word entries in the table and queries the table to determine if a particular word is a stop word.
+It contains the following functions:

+* get_word(self, word)
+  * Returns a StopWordModel containing the requested word if it exists in the STOP_WORD table
+  * Returns None if the requested word is not a stop word.
+* add_word(self, stop_word_model)
+  * Given a StopWordModel, Create a new Stop Word entry in the STOP_WORD table if the provided model is valid and verified
+  * Returns False on failure

+### Stop Word Model

+This class implements the data model required for storing information to the STOP_WORD table.
+It works in unison with the StopWordController class to create an easy to use interface that is decoupled from the actual storage implementation used for stop words.
+It contains only the following attributes:

+* PKey
+  * The string of the stop word
+  * Used as the key for storage
+* Sort Key
+  * Number of times the word appears in all documents
+  * Used to sort results of linear scan in order of documetn occurrence count

+### Stop Word Generator

+This class is responsible for performing a scan of all partitions and determining the new stop words.
+Example usage can be found in the stop_word_handler function in stopword_generation_service.py.
+This class contains the following functions to facilitate stop word determination:

+* generate_stopwords(self)
+  * Generates stop words by searching through all partitions
+* search_partition(self, key)
+  * Search a partition and update all tokens with a given version
+* add_stopwords_table(self)
+  * Iterate through all tokens and add to storage using StopWordController
+* get_stop_words(self)
+  * Returns all stop words as a dictionary